 Setup a maritime spatial planning to accommodate green and blue maritime activities, allocated zones for Aquaculture AZAs) renewable energy production, marine protected areas (MPAs) and improve and align the legal framework for such investments.
 Missing data concerning some fish stock assessments.

-Need to improve a culture of compliance, data quality and well as monitoring, control, and surveillance capacity in some Adriatic-Ionian countries.
+Need to improve a culture of compliance, data quality and well as monitoring, control, inspections and surveillance capacity in some Adriatic-Ionian countries.

 Need for an enhanced monitoring of throughout the region with regards to assessment and implementation of fishery management plans that are introduced to achieve maximum sustainable yields and resource conservation.